mpokorny/vysmaw/README.md

 ## Sample code

-All sample code can be found under the "examples" project directory.
+All sample code can be found under the `examples` project directory.

 ### sample1